dlesjgit/hello-world/README.md

 Hi everone!

-This is Dan, I like to workout, travel, outdoor activities.
+This is Dan.
+I like to workout, travel, outdoor activities.